Wood Floor Staining

 Staining Engineered Oak Flooring

-Engineered flooring comes with the thickness of real wood top layer from 3 to 6 mm.
-Restoration of engineered flooring with 3 mm top layer is not recommended.
+Engineered flooring comes with the thickness of a real wood top layer from 3 to 6 mm.
+Restoration of engineered flooring with a 3 mm top layer is not recommended.
 Due to refinishing of the floors with a machine, unevenness in the level of the floors or the planks may cause in some areas the top layer to be sanded deeper than other areas.
 Applying the lightfast stain and sealing the floors may result in a patchy effect on the floors.

-Therefore, it is recommended engineered floors with a 3-mm top layer to be sealed with clear sealant only, or use of hardwax-oil colours instead.
+Therefore, it is recommended engineered floors with a 3-mm top layer be sealed with clear sealant only, or use of hardwax-oil colours instead.